Maxpeng92/Hadoop-LogProc/README.md

 		- Input: (K: null, V: a record from a split of Li)
 		- Output: join V with HRi by join key of V and join key of HRi

-We can see directed join only store a hash table of Ri (part of R) which is small, so it is avoid run out of my in the case of R is big or L table is skewed.
+We can see directed join only store a hash table of Ri (part of R) which is small, so it is avoid run out of memory in the case of R is big or L table is skewed.
 The disadvantage of this approach are that R and L must be pre-partitioning.

 Broadcast Join
 =======